obijywk/hunttracker/README.md

   storing the spreadsheets should be shared with this account.
 - **GOOGLE_SERVICE_ACCOUNT_PRIVATE_KEY**: This is the private_key associated with the Google Cloud Platform service account.
 It should be downloaded when you create the service account.
+- **ANTHROPIC_API_KEY**: This is the API key for the Anthropic API to be used for generating puzzle content summaries.
 - **PGHOST**: The PostgreSQL database hostname.
 - **PGPORT**: The PostgreSQL database port.
 The default is 5432.
 - **PGUSER**: The PostgreSQL database username.